pennweb/pennweb.github.io/events.md

 {% include json-response.md url=page.api_url %}

+### ID

+To fetch specific events by ID, specify the Node ID.
+Return multiple items by supplying multiple Node Ids.

+`Example: /api/events/id/1+2+3?_format=json` returns 3 events with the Node IDs 1, 2 and 3.

 ### Items

 `items` is an array of JSON objects containing the event data.
 Available fields are documented below.
 Each field is a `string` or `null`.